Peer's Role in Meetings

 The reasons to use this tool rather than regular email or "just a meeting" are:

-- Captured: Communications (messages and attachments) between Peer and User are recorded along with the Session.
+- Captured: Communications (messages and attachments) between Peer and User are recorded along with the Meeting.
 This means you don't have to sift through emails looking for previous messages.
 Plus, the information will be available to you next time you interact with the same person, or with someone with a similar question or issue.

 - Private: Email contents and attachments are not sent in the clear across the internet.
 Attachments are encrypted and stored only on the platform.

 - Logged: Analytics allows everyone to know interactions actually took place.